 Temeka is spending her first year in high school.
 She wants to tell all the stories to her younger sister but they live in separate foster homes.
-On this week's Wednesday's Child she hopes they are one step closer to finding a forever family.
+She and her sister have been featured several times and they still want to be adopted.
+This week on Wednesday's Child Temeka hopes they are one step closer to finding a forever family.

 Temeka is the voice of reason.
 She says for the most part she enjoys being in high school.